Oak Street image banner

 It’s a pipe that’s delivered drinking water since the late 1800s!

 We are committed to maintaining and rehabilitating our critical infrastructure to ensure we can deliver reliable, high-quality drinking water.
-We started a project in July 2024 to replace a large water main in your neighborhood.
+We started this project in July 2024 to replace a large water main.

 Phase 2 Summary